Leadership and institutional direction at Kilimo Corps Africa

 Leadership committed to building for the long term

-Kilimo Corps Africa is being shaped by leadership grounded in purpose, practical execution, institutional clarity, and a long-term vision for Africa’s food future.
+Kilimo Corps Africa is being shaped by leadership grounded in purpose, practical execution, institutional clarity, and a long-term commitment to stronger agricultural systems across Africa.

 Leadership Overview